joseguera/capstone-one-client/README.md

-### 1. Working Prototype (to do later)
+### 1. Working Prototype
-(Example) You can access a working prototype of the React app here: https://nomnoms-app.vercel.app/ and Node app here: https://nomnoms-app.herokuapp.com/
+You can access a working prototype of the React app here: https://nomnoms-app.vercel.app/ and Node app here: https://nomnoms-app.herokuapp.com/
+* Use the following credentials to log into Vercel:
+  * username: samples-account
+  * password: Password123!